Available with Standard or Advanced license.

 When defining topology rules, the internal feature classes of the fabric are available to participate in any appropriate rules.
 For example, to check the quality of the migrated parcel data, you can add the FABRIC_Parcels Must Not Have Gaps rule to a topology containing a parcel fabric.

-Copy and paste parcel fabrics
+Copying and pasting parcel fabrics

 Parcel fabrics can be copied and pasted between different feature datasets in the same geodatabase and in different geodatabases.
 When copying a parcel fabric to a different feature dataset, the projection of the feature dataset must be in the same projection as the parcel fabric.